feltcute/ModdingDocsMGD/README.md

 ## Building

-To get started, run one of:
+To get started, run one of the following:

 ```bash
 ./build.bat       # Windows wrapper to build.py